NairSiddharth/sWARm/README.md

 ## 📊 Usage

-The main notebook `cleanedCode.ipynb` contains a complete machine learning pipeline for predicting WAR and WARP values:
+The main notebook `main_loader_visualizer.ipynb` contains a complete machine learning pipeline for predicting WAR and WARP values:

 ```python
 # Run the complete pipeline